Livy456/Ski-Trip-Program/README.md

 # Ski-Trip-Program
 This is my high school Final Project.
-This program is a program to schedule a ski trip.
+This application schedules a ski trip.
 The user will input the name of their ski group, the date, and the number of people going in their group.
 The program will output the